The Ultimate In Birding Tours

 After driving to the base of the mountain we will hike up to our first campsite.

-Among the more interesting birds at these altitudes are the near-endemic Camboidian Flowerpecker, Collared Falconet (not common, but a fair chance), the restricted-range Green-eared and Moustached Barbets and Bamboo Woodpecker (a very localized species in Cambodia).
+Among the more interesting birds at these altitudes are the near-endemic Cambodian Flowerpecker, Collared Falconet (not common, but a fair chance), the restricted-range Green-eared and Moustached Barbets and Bamboo Woodpecker (a very localized species in Cambodia).

 Widespread species we may well encounter today (or again at these lower altitudes as we descend the mountain) include Great Eared Nightjar, Orange-breasted Trogon, Laced Woodpecker, Bar-winged Flycatcher-shrike, Large Woodshrike, Great Iora, Scarlet Minivet, Black-winged Cuckooshrike, White-bellied Erpornis, Grey-eyed Bulbul, Eurasian Jay, Yellow-bellied and Yellow-browed Warblers, Dark-necked Tailorbird, Lesser Necklaced Laughingthrush, Asian Fairy-bluebird, White-rumped Shama, Thick-billed Flowerpecker (of the form modesta, sometimes split as Modest Flowerpecker), Yellow-vented and Plain Flowerpeckers, Ruby-cheeked Sunbird and Little Spiderhunter.